 Or that the trend has changed!

-Hopefully this Forex trading strategy is making sense?
+Hopefully this perfect Forex trading strategy is making sense?

 Here’s what I mean: